aitoralmeida/spanish_general_election_2015/README.md

 ## Format

-The is formatted with a tweet per line, each line with the following fields separated by commas:
+The file is formatted with a tweet per line, each line with the following fields separated by commas:

 ```
 tweet_id, username, md5_hash